ZuriJabari/L-O-Africa-Institute/DEPLOYMENT_SETUP.md

 1. Check the GitHub Actions logs
 2. Verify all secrets are correctly set
 3. Test the Prismic webhook manually
+4. For DNS issues, see the DNS Configuration Guide
-4. Ensure cPanel FTP access is working
+5. Ensure cPanel FTP access is working (if using cPanel sync)

 ---